cloudmaven/cloud101_cfncluster/_episodes/02-cfncluster.md

   - Security Group = cloud101_securitygroup (ssh allowed from anywhere: 'hi risk')

-### Log in and configure the Launcher
+## Log in and configure the Launcher

-You should now be able to log in to your cfncluster Launcher using ssh (or PuTTY on Windows) where your login name is 'ec2-user'.
+You now log in to your cfncluster Launcher using ssh (or PuTTY on Windows) where your login name is 'ec2-user'.
 You do not enter a password as you are using your .pem (or .ppk) file to authenticate.

 Once logged in you will update your machine, install the cfncluster tools, configure cfncluster and create a new named cluster.
 This in turn will lead to the last steps to